espenmn/medialog.issuu/README.txt

 You should add your issue id to /portal_properties (you get a free one at issuu.com ).
 (it will work without doing this, but the pdfs will then be store here: http://issuu.com/medialog.issuu/docs (for a limited time))

+Warning: this product is still in alpha / beta.
+It has not been used on any sites yet.

 Thanks to Nathan van Gheem and for help and inspiration.